We’re helping every person, small business and charity get connected. Can you help?

 Help the North West get connected

-This June, we’re kickstarting Go ON North West – a partner programme to boost the Basic Online Skills of every person, small business and charity.
-Can you help?
+In June 2014, we kickstarted Go ON North West – a partner programme to boost the Basic Digital Skills of every person, small business and charity.